 Blood levels of erythropoietin , a hormone that stimulates the bone marrow to produce red blood cells, also may be measured.
 Levels of erythropoietin are extremely low in polycythemia vera, but they are often, but not always, normal or high in secondary polycythemia.
 Rarely, cysts in the liver or kidneys and tumors in the kidneys or brain produce erythropoietin ; people with these conditions have high levels of erythropoietin and may develop secondary polycythemia.

 Treatment does not cure polycythemia vera, but it does control it and can decrease the likelihood of complications, such as the formation of blood clots.
 The aim of treatment is to decrease the number of red blood cells.
 Usually, blood is removed from the body in a procedure called phlebotomy, similar to the way blood is removed when donating blood.
-A pint of blood is removed every other day until the hematocrit reaches a normal level.
-Then blood is removed every few months as needed to maintain the hematocrit at a normal level, for example, every few months.
+Up to a pint of blood is removed every other day until the hematocrit reaches a normal level.
+Then blood is removed as needed to maintain the hematocrit at a normal level, for example, every few months.

 Because phlebotomy may increase the number of platelets and does not reduce the size of an enlarged liver or spleen, people who undergo phlebotomy may need drugs to suppress production of red blood cells and platelets.
 Hydroxyurea, a chemotherapy drug, is frequently given, but when used for many years there is concern that it may increase the risk of transformation to leukemia, although this risk has not been proven.
 Alternative drugs for lowering the number of platelets, such as interferon-alpha and anagrelide, are sometimes used in younger people who may need treatment for long periods.
-Some people are given radioactive phosphorus intravenously, but doctors restrict this type of treatment to people older than 70 because of the potential for transformation to leukemia.
 Baby aspirin has been proven to decrease the risk of blood clots.
 New drugs are being tested.